Salmon Fishing In Michigan: A Complete Guide

 Generally, the salmon season in Michigan begins in May for boat anglers and for many pier fishermen, and it ends in late October or sometimes into November for the river anglers.

-Salmon fishing crosses with steelhead fishing at times but the steelhead are prime targets in winter when salmon fishing takes the back burner.
+Salmon fishing crosses with steelhead fishing at times, but the steelhead is a prime target in winter when salmon fishing takes the back burner.

 John from Get Bent Guide Service with a massive river salmon.
 Click the image to see more or to book your trip.